 Domain: Instruction and Student Achievement

-Im plement ation Sta tus
+Im plement ation Stat tus

-Indicator Examples or Evidence of Practice Not Partially Partially E.III.
-Data Sources/Supporting Evidence
+Indicator Examples or Evidence of Practice Not Part ially Data Sources/Supporting Evidence

-yet В A Fully
+yet В Α Fully

 There is a schoolwide approach for planning and implementing UDL across all instructional and non-instructional school contexts.
-Teachers differentiate instruction to allow multiple means of representation, expression and engagement.
+Suggested Measures: Classroom observation le Teachers differentiate instruction to allow multiple means of representation, expression and engagement.
 Lessons are presented in visual and oral formats.
 The student responds using eye gaze, choices cards and/or gestures.
 Appropriate response time is given for SWDs to participate.
 Instructional technology, matched to the needs of individual students, is effectively used for instruction in all classrooms.
 Teachers and support personnel use assistive technology for students who need it, including low-tech strategies and high-tech communication systems and software, such as: Book pages equipped with foam tabs for Pre-K students to easily turn pages; A visual schedule that includes items with Velcro for ease of manipulation on the schedule board; Wide classroom aisles to accommodate students with limited mobility; Table heights adjusted to accommodate a wheelchair, a stander or students of short stature; Choice boards or software programs for visual schedules and assignments; Pencil grips; Wood blocks to raise the desk level; Specialized computer software, digital text, iPadsTM, Alpha-SmartsTM or FM systems to ensure meaningful participation in instructional activities; A student with scoliosis is provided with a lab stool with a back so that he can participate fully in instructional activities; and An FM system is provided in class for a student who needs auditory support.
-Teachers allow students to respond orally on assessments.
 Teachers tier assignments/assessments.
-Teachers involve students with disabilities by regularly using instructional strategies that support more complex thinking rather than watering down the curriculum.
-Lessons are differentiated to meet student needs.
-Many students have accommodations to allow for extra time to process and respond orally and to written information.
-Students in SVE classrooms use visual schedules.
-Classrooms accommodate students with limited mobility, concerns with weight (larger chair and table) Students in SVE use choice boards
+Teachers involve students with disabilities by regularly using instructional strategies that support more complex thinking rather than watering down the curriculum. of LIDI Lesson plans reflect multiple means of representation for auditory, visual, tactile, and kinesthetic learners: Immersive Reader, video and graphics, writing, typing, speak to text, create and build tasks and projects Instructional approaches: independent, teacher direct instruction, small and large group and whole class activities, and academic games (Kahoot) Student Reponses range from gestures, oral and written responses, and response cards.
+Instructional technology: Smartboard/Promethean board, laptop carts.
+Near pod, Canvas Studio videos and embedded assessments, Poly polls, Canva Microsoft Office programs, Algebra Nation, Newsela, Brain Pop Vocabulary.com, Kahoot, iReady, CK-12, Read 180, and System 44.
+Instructional lesson plans reflect teachers use same instructional strategies and supports for SWDs and peers.
+Learning environment tools, resources, curriculum and setting is accessible to SWDs.